Friedman vs Abel equations: A connection unraveled

 \textbf{Remark 1.} For any twice differentiable scale factor function $a=a(t)$ and for any $k$ it is possible to find out the corresponding scalar field that will provide the necessary dynamics.
 This can be done via the following formulas:

 Equations (\ref{param}) describe the function $V=V(\phi)$ in the parametric form defined for any given function $a(t)$.
 Of course, this procedure has nothing to do with the searches for the general solution of (\ref{fried}).
-First of all, the described procedure might at best help to introduce the first of the constants ($\phi_0$, obtained via the integration of the first equation of (\ref{param})), but not the second one.\footnote{It is by all means possible to choose the scale factor depending on the arbitrary amount of undefined constants $\{C_1,...,C_N\}$ so that they will appear in the solution $\phi=\phi(t,C_1,...,C_N)$.
-But then, as follows from (\ref{param}), the potential $V$ will depend on those constants as well.} It's second (and worst from the physical point of view) fault lies in the fact that the potential has to be derived from the known scale factor, and not the other way around - in this sense, it can be called the "inverse" problem.
-As easy as the "inverse" problem goes, the "direct" problem is way more difficult - it would be enough to say that in most cases it is being solved only by the procedures of the numeric calculations.
+First of all, the described procedure might at best help to introduce the first of the constants ($\phi_0$, obtained via the integration of the first equation of (\ref{param})), but not the second one.
+It is by all means possible to choose the scale factor depending on the arbitrary amount of undefined constants $\{C_1,...,C_N\}$ so that they will appear in the solution $\phi=\phi(t,C_1,...,C_N)$.
+But then, as follows from (\ref{param}), the potential $V$ will depend on those constants as well.

+It's second (and worst from the physical point of view) fault lies in the fact that the potential has to be derived from the known scale factor, and not the other way around - in this sense, it can be called the ''inverse'' problem.
+As easy as the ''inverse'' problem goes, the ''direct'' problem is way more difficult - it would be enough to say that in most cases it is being solved only by the procedures of the numeric calculations.
 However, as we will show below, it is possible to reduce it to one of the most well-developed problem: to finding the solution of the particular Abel equation of the first kind.